Radiation resistance: Small antennas

 Electrically short antennas, antennas with a length much less than a wavelength, make poor transmitting antennas, as they cannot be fed efficiently due to their low radiation resistance.

 At frequencies below 1 MHz the size of ordinary electrical circuits and the lengths of wire used in them is so much smaller than the wavelength, that when considered as antennas they radiate an insignificant fraction of the power in them as radio waves.
 This explains why electrical circuits can be used with alternating current without losing energy as radio waves.
 (Note: The contrary problem exists in high-speed electrical circuits, such as are used for personal computers and handheld devices: The frequencies used are very high, in the gigahertz range and beyond, where the wavelengths are on the order of 10 cm – the same size as the device.
 So for high speed circuits, loss of power due to unwanted radiation is a significant problem, as are other related issues with long trace lines on the circuit boards acting as receiving antennas.)

 As can be seen in the above table, for linear antennas shorter than their fundamental resonant length (shorter than 1/2λ for a dipole antenna, 1/4λ for a monopole) the radiation resistance decreases with the square of their length; for loop antennas the change is even more extreme, with sub-resonant loops (circumference less than 1 λ for a continuous loop, or 1/2λ for a split loop) the radiation resistance decreases with the fourth power of the perimeter length.
-The loss resistance is in series with the radiation resistance, and as the length decreases the loss resistance only decreases in proportion to the first power of the length (wire resistance) or remains constant (contact resistance), and hence makes up an increasing proportion of the feedpoint resistance.
+The loss resistance is in series with the radiation resistance, and as the length decreases the loss resistance only decreases in proportion to the first power of the length (wire resistance) or remains constant (contact resistance), and hence makes up an increasing proportion of the feedpoint impedance.
 So with smaller antenna size, measured in wavelengths, loss to heat consumes a larger fraction of the transmitter power, causing the efficiency of the antenna to fall.